manishrana7/icet-manish/doc/userguide/source/examples/get_native_clusters.rst

 The cluster space is initiated by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, which were defined above, as arguments.

 .. literalinclude:: ../../../../examples/get_native_clusters.py
-   :start-after: # Generate the cluster
+   :start-after: # Initiate the cluster
    :end-before: # Prepare 2x2x1 supercells

 Structure from Si/Ge supercell
 ------------------------------

 First a :math:`2\times2\times1`, pure Si, supercell is built and then the sites are randomly populated with Si and Ge atoms.
-Thereafter, an :program:`iceT` structure is created by providing this :class:`ase.Atoms` object as input to the :meth:`Structure.from_atoms` method.
+Thereafter, an :program:`icet` structure is created by providing this :class:`ase.Atoms` object as input to the :meth:`Structure.from_atoms` method.

 .. literalinclude:: ../../../../examples/get_native_clusters.py
    :start-after: # Prepare 2x2x1 supercells